SCCapstone/Neptune/Server/doc.md

+## To build/run:
+Run this ONCE: `npx nodegui-packer --init NeptuneServer`

+Then to rebuild run this command: `npm run build`\
+this will build the packed executable and other files, explorer will automatically open.

+To run: `npm start`

 ## Application
 Most things are stored in the `Neptune` object, which is accessible globally via `global.Neptune`.
 Using this you can gain access to the NotificationManager `Neptune.notificationManager`, ConfigurationManager `Neptune.configurationManager`, and ClientManager `Neptune.clientManager` in addition to the application's config `Neptune.config`.